tianheg/til/html/add-a-submit-button-to-a-form.md

-# Add a Submit Button to a Form
+# Add A Submit Button To A Form

 ```html
 <form action="https://freecatphotoapp.com/submit-cat-photo">